-A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+This course is a health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical experience is an unpaid learning experience.
-Corequisite: EMSP 2160, 2135, 2243, and 2430.
+Corequisite: EMSP 2160, 2135, 2243, and 2430,